geoip-lite/node-geoip/README.md

 GeoIP-lite instead attempts to be a fully native JavaScript library.
 A converter script converts the CSV files from MaxMind into an internal binary format (note that this is different from the binary data format provided by MaxMind).
-The geoip module uses this binary file to lookup IP addresses and return the country that it maps to.
+The geoip module uses this binary file to lookup IP addresses and return the country, region and city that it maps to.

-Both IPv4 and IPv6 addresses are supported.
-The library does not support the GeoLite city database at this time or the commercial database from MaxMind.
+Both IPv4 and IPv6 addresses are supported, however since the GeoLite IPv6 database does not currently contain any city or region information, city and region lookups are only supported for IPv4.

 philosophy
 ----------